syncfusion-content/winui-docs/winui/Color-Palette/Getting-Started.md

 # Getting Started with WinUI Color Palette

 This section explains the steps required to add the [WinUI Color Palette](https://www.syncfusion.com/winui-controls/color-palette) control and its various color options.
-This section covers only basic features needed to get started with Syncfusion® `Color Palette` control.
+This section covers only basic features needed to get started with Syncfusion&reg; `Color Palette` control.

 ## Control Structure